SenseLogic/CODEX/README.md

 ## Route rules

 *   Routes are written in **kebab-case**.
-*   Storage uploaded files routes start by **/upload/**.
+*   Local files routes start by **/local/**.
-*   CDN global files routes start by **/global/**.
+*   Uploaded files routes start by **/upload/**.
-*   Server local files routes start by **/local/**.
+*   CDN files routes start by **/global/**.
 *   Administration routes start by **/admin/**.
 *   API routes start by **/api/**.
 *   Page data routes use the **POST** verb.

 ## Asset path rules

-*   Database media paths starting with :
-    *   **/upload/** refer to user-uploaded files.
-    *   **/global/** refet to files distributed via the CDN.
+*   File names are normalized to include only the following characters: letters, numbers, hyphens, underscores and dots.
 *   Documents are stored in a **document/** subfolder.
 *   Images are stored in an **image/** subfolder.
 *   Videos are stored in a **video/** subfolder.
 *   User-specific files are stored in a **user/{profile_id}/** subfolder.
-*   File names are normalized to include only the following characters: letters, numbers, hyphens, underscores, and dots.
-*   Uploaded images are saved in their original format and resolution with a timestamp suffix.
-They are then converted into global images.
+*   Uploaded images are saved with a timestamp suffix at the end of their file label, and kept in their original form or in lossless AVIF file format.
-*   Both global and local raster images are stored in the AVIF format, resized to the following widths:
+*   Local and uploaded original raster images are converted to the AVIF file format at high compression ratios in the following predefined widths :
-    *  image_name.384.avif
+    *   image_name.360.avif
     *   image_name.640.avif
     *   image_name.1280.avif
     *   image_name.1920.avif
     *   image_name.3840.avif
+*   Database media paths must use the actual file extension but without size :
+    *   image_name.avif
+*   Both the original and reencoded images share the same relative path and file label.
+*   The website must only use the reencoded versions from the CDN, using the smallest appropriate size.
-*   The smallest size (384 pixels) is used as a placeholder until the full image is loaded
+*   The smallest image size is temporarily shown while the actual image is loaded.

 ## Version